airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 With over **3 million pageviews in the last 6 months**, we are currently one of the Web's best places to find technical content.

-A good post published on Airpair can expect **40,000 pageviews** in it's first week, or **200,000+ over it's "lifetime"**.
+A good post published on AirPair can expect **40,000 pageviews** in it's first week, or **200,000+ over it's "lifetime"**.
 The average post published in January had 15,000 views in that month alone.

 ![Alexa Airpair](//imgur.com/lCnq538.png)